atothek1/monorepo-setup/doc/SETUP.md

 ### why lerna?
 As there are different tools then lerna to manage a monorepo, lerna is widely adopted in the opensource community and is quite mature.

-There are tools like npm 7 with workspaces, pnpm and rush, yarn 2 to name a few.
+There are tools like npm 7 with workspaces, pnpm + rush, yarn 2 to name a few.
 But lerna is still the number 1 in adoption.

 ### why webpack?
-For all application webpack is the bundler of choice, as it is optimized for apps and has a very powerful toolchain for that purpose.
+For building and shipping applications, webpack is the bundler of choice, as it is optimized for apps and has a very powerful toolchain for that purpose.
 As there as well other tools, webpack is the defacto standard.

 ## setup a project